 Before Google, there was no such thing as social media “influencing”, it seems to be a huge thing today, but sometimes these influencers get called out for making hilarious suggestions like weight loss tea, flat tummy shakes and even “appetite-suppressing lollipops”.
 Funny and tragic all rolled into one.
 Social influence has been associated with promoting false advertising, toxic diet culture, and eating disorders.
 Research from 2004 has shown that the media contributes to the development and maintenance of eating disorders.
 The study concludes with “Future research should focus on ways to counter-act the effects of the media, in order to improve body satisfaction and self-esteem for girls and women in western culture.”

 Why settle for the fake?
-There‘s enough fake already.
+There‘s enough fake already, there’s even “deep” fake.

-There is so much fake now, that being real is becoming offensive.
+There is so much fake now, that “being real” is almost becoming offensive.

 Time to make your own trend.
 Once you learn the “secrets” of eating and living well, you’ll be influencing others with no Instagram or Facebook, because people will pick up on your increasing energy and vitality.
 I can’t tell you how many times I saw this trend in my clinic, and it was exciting to hear a patient say: “My partner is walking with me every day, and he has cut out his snacking at night”.
 It’s all about empowering people, and once they get results and become excited, there’s no stopping and it just gets better.
 Stop looking at how the “influencers” eat and become your own influencer.
 Soon, friends and family will follow you.